 Christ Church CE Primary School and Lewis Street Primary School recognise that children's physical and emotional health and well-being is fundamental and also believe that for children to thrive within our community, their spiritual, moral, social and cultural development should be fostered and supported.
 Emotional Health and Well Being has a very high profile within our schools.

-The School is working towards Emotionally Friendly Schools Accreditation (EFS).
+The School has achieved Emotionally Friendly Schools Accreditation (EFS).
 This is an award led by Salford Local Authority and has very rigorous criteria.

 We also have clear Safeguarding and Health and Safety Policies.